 - The engagement figures, that can be taken into account to give a score on our single post by Facebook, which determines how high it ranked on the news feed of our audiences.

-To say in sum, strategically, our job is to experiment various available formats of the post, determine which ways that make our audiences engage the most, hence improving the organic reach as being fully “whitelisted” by them.
+To say in sum, strategically, our job is to experiment with various available formats of the post, determine which ways that make our audiences engage the most, hence improving the organic reach as being fully “whitelisted” by them.

 How to improve your organic reach by employing a variety of post formats?

 You may be surprised that your posts aren’t limited to text, images, and videos only.